jonboh/git-basics/README.md

-# intro2rust
+# git-basics
-These are the slides for my presentation in [42 Urduliz](https://www.42urduliz.com/).

-You can see them live in [jonboh.dev/intro2rust](https://jonboh.dev/intro2rust/)
+You can see these slides live in [jonboh.dev/git-basics](https://jonboh.dev/git-basics/)